Affine connections on complex compact surfaces and Riccati distributions: Abstract

 \section{Abstract}

 Let $M$ be a complex surface.
 We show that there is a one-to-one correspondence between torsion-free affine connections on $M$ and Riccati distributions on $\Proj(TM)$.
 Furthermore, if $M$ is compact, then this correspondence induces a one-to-one corres\-pondence between affine structures on $M$ and Riccati foliations on $\Proj(TM)$.
+As applications of this result, we classify the regular $k$-webs on compact complex surfaces for $k\geq 3$, and we also get a new proof of the classification of regular pencils of foliations on compact complex surfaces.